kubevela/community/community-membership.md

 This table outlines the various responsibilities of contributor roles in KubeVela.

+The Apache way says Community Over Code.
+Although KubeVela is a CNCF/Linux project, we possess a strong resonance to it.
+To seconde and stretch this merit deeper, we regard non-coding contribution as equally important for the community's very existence and it future growth.
+Current core community members will be deciding whereas these non-coding contribution is valid enough to be a Member, Reviewer, Approver or Maintainer.

 | Role | Responsibilities | Requirements | Defined by |
 | -----| ---------------- | ------------ | -------|
 | Member | Active participation in the community | have made multiple contributions to the project | OAM GitHub org member|